-Well, making a list of the best players in any sport always leads to controversy.
+Making a list of the best players in any sport always leads to controversy.
 You may not like a couple of players we have mentioned.
-But that is what makes it interesting.
-This article features some legends like Gordie Howe and Maurice Richard, as well as the modern days Sidney Crosby.

-The 10 NHL Best Hockey Players Of All Time
+The 10 NHL Best Hockey Players of All Time

 Player Name | Playing Position | Career |